Applying a static IP to Genetec Cloudlink appliances

 Cloudlink appliances use a self-signed certificate.
 When connecting to the appliance, your browser might warn you that the connection is unsafe.
 You can ignore this message and proceed.

-2. Enter the username adminand your password and click Sign in.
+2. Enter the username admin and your password, and click Sign in.

 Important: